 Overview

-Cleveland Clinic is committed to using our purchasing power to make a positive impact by increasing our spend with suppliers that are local, diverse and committed to corporate social responsibility.
+Cleveland Clinic is committed to using our purchasing power to make a positive impact by increasing our spend with suppliers that are local, diverse and committed to decarbonization.
 Additionally, we promote sustainable practices within our supply chain by integrating environmental, social and governance (ESG) criteria into our procurement process and engaging with our suppliers.
 For example, we outline expectations for our vendors related to sustainability in our Supplier Handbook, including:

 • Complying with the environmental, social and governance (ESG) standards outlined in the United Nations Global Compact, and assessments of their performance in these areas.